TrainWeb.org Facebook Page

 Map: Ba 35 K 13 Topographic Maps

-Four tracks over Eastern Avenue are more than needed since much containerized cargo now goes directly from ship to truck, or vice versa, at the marine terminals.
+Four tracks over Eastern Avenue tell you this route has been busier.
+Much containerized cargo now goes directly from ship to truck, or vice versa, at the marine terminals, leaving these tracks underutilized.

 Union Crossing